 A highly cited scholar and researcher and a passionate educator and mentor, Dr. Garimella has made seminal contributions to the field of electronics thermal management and energy efficiency at micro and nano-scales, and in sustainable energy systems technology and policy.
 He has moved to promote UVM’s longstanding commitment to sustainability, a commitment that was underscored in July 2020 when the university’s board of trustees voted unanimously to divest UVM’s endowment of fossil fuel investments.

 As a mentor to over 90 graduate students and 50 post-doctoral scholars, 28 of whom are in faculty positions across the world, and co-author of over 600 refereed publications and 13 patents, Garimella is an elected Fellow of the National Academy of Inventors, the American Association for the Advancement of Science and the American Society of Mechanical Engineers.
 He has applied his expertise to national and international policy issues, having served as a Jefferson Science Fellow at the U.S. Department of State and as Senior Fellow for Energy and Climate Partnership of the Americas.

-In 2018, Dr. Garimella was appointed by President Trump to the National Science Board, which oversees the National Science Foundation and also serves as an independent body of advisers to both the president and Congress on policy matters related to science and engineering.
+Garimella is a member of the National Science Board, which oversees the National Science Foundation and also serves as an independent body of advisers to both the President and Congress on policy matters related to science and engineering.
 He also serves on the seven-person research advisory board of Sandia National Laboratories.

-Dr. Garimella received his Ph.D. from the University of California at Berkeley, an M.S. from The Ohio State University, and a bachelor’s degree from the Indian Institute of Technology Madras.
+Garimella received his PhD from the University of California, Berkeley, his MS from The Ohio State University, and his bachelor’s degree from the Indian Institute of Technology, Madras.